mgks/docmd/docs/cli-commands.md

     *   **Description:** Preserves existing asset files instead of updating them.
 Use this flag if you've customized any of the default assets and want to keep your modifications.
     *   **Example:** `docmd dev --preserve`

-*   `-p, --port <port_number>` (Future Option)
-    *   **Description:** While not yet implemented, a future version might allow specifying a custom port for the development server.
-Currently, it defaults to port 3000 or the next available port if 3000 is in use.
+**Note:** The development server starts on port 3000 by default.
+If port 3000 is already in use, the server will automatically try the next available port (3001, 3002, etc.) until it finds an open port.

 ## Global Options (Apply to all commands)